massimo299/inner-product-db/Readme.txt

 	where4
 	...
 	wheren
-The white spaces are considered like there's not a where condition for that cell.
+The new line character is considered like there's not a where condition for that cell.